christophhart/HISE/hi_lac/Readme.md

 - seekable with no overhead (within 4096 sample frame boundary)
 - 16 bit only
 - multithreading capable (no global states)
-- zlib license
+- BSD license

 ## License

-The HLAC codec is licensed under the permissive zlib license which allows usage in any other software including commercial projects.
+The HLAC codec is licensed under the permissive BSD clause 4 license which allows usage in any other software including commercial projects.

-## TODO

-- allow seeking
-- improve diff decode speed
-- make memory mapped reader
-- allow monolith with subsection readers (pad last block for this)